kevinhennessy/Angular_Sig/Session 3/readme.md

     3. useFactory is another option
     4. useExisting allows us to use an existing object instance
 * How do we inject dependencies into our components?
-    * We typically inject them in the constructor like so:
+    * We typically inject them into the constructor like so:
+        ```javascript
+        constructor(public workoutService:WorkoutService){}
+        ```
+    * Angular uses the TypeScript type definition (here WorkoutService) as a token to lookup our service in the DI container.
+    * Angular first looks in the component for a provider for the type and if not found then moves up the component tree all the way to the NgModule to find it.